The Biggest Loser (British TV series)

 The Biggest Loser is a British reality television show that began airing on Sky Living from 2005 to 2006, before moving to ITV in 2009 and finished in 2012.
 Most recently hosted by Davina McCall, the show is a spin-off of the American reality television show of the same name.

 The show originally featured Angie Dowds and Mark Bailey as the personal trainers, with Richard Callender replacing Bailey from series 3.
 After Dowds died in 2011, she was replaced by Charlotte Ord and Rob "The Killer" Edmond for the fifth series.

-The first two series of the show were hosted by Vicki Butler-Henderson on Living TV, the third series was hosted by Kate Garraway and Davina McCall began presenting the show in its fourth series on ITV.
+The first two series of the show were hosted by Vicki Butler-Henderson on Living TV.
+The show then moved to ITV, where the third series was hosted by Kate Garraway, and the fourth and fifth by Davina McCall.

 In September 2012, it was announced that the show would be cancelled, with no further series planned.

 Format

 The basic format of the show is that overweight contestants compete to win a cash prize by losing the highest percentage of their starting body weight.

-In its first two series, it was an individual competition, even though the contestants train together in teams, and immunity from elimination is initially based on team competitions.
-The red team was trained by Angie Dowds, who used a hard no-nonsense approach.
-The blue team was trained by Mark Bailey, who trained with a more nurturing approach.
+In its first two series, it was an individual competition, although the contestants trained together in teams, and immunity from elimination was initially based on team competitions.
+The "red team" was trained by Angie Dowds, who adopted a hard no-nonsense approach.
+The "blue team" was trained by Mark Bailey, who trained with a more nurturing approach.

-In the first two series, the winner received £25,000 in cash, the third series winnings was reduced to £10,000 but was reverted to the £25,000 cash prize as of the fourth series.
+The third series switched to a new "couples" format, where eight pairs of friends, relatives or colleagues started together for the first 5 weeks, before splitting into a "black team", trained by Dowds, and a "blue team", trained by Richard Callender, and started competing against each other, as in the first two series.

-The third series changed to the new 'couples' format, where 8 pairs of friends, relatives or colleagues started together for the first 5 weeks, before they got split up into a 'black team', trained by Angie Dowds, and a 'blue team', trained by Richard Callender, and started competing against each other, similar to the first two series.
+In the first two series, the winner received £25,000 in cash.
+In the third series the prize was reduced to £10,000, but reverted to £25,000 for the fourth series.

 Series overview

 Locations

-The first few weeks of the competition are recorded at Stanford Hall (aka The Biggest Loser House).
-For one week, all of the contestants travel to the USA.
+The first few weeks of the competition were recorded at Stanford Hall, Leicestershire (known as "The Biggest Loser House").
+For one week, all the contestants travelled to the USA.
 The final was pre-recorded at The London Studios in 2011 and The Maidstone Studios in 2012.